mjsaylor/CrystalCollectorGame/README.md

 Secret-number guessing game utilizing JavaScript and jQuery.

 ## How to Play
-Browser-based word guessing game.
-Computer randomly selects a secret title of a Broadway show.
-Player guesses letters using keyboard.
-Player wins if they correctly complete title of show.
-Player loses if 8 incorrect guesses are made before title is complete.
+Browser-based number guessing game.
+Computer randomly selects a value that is displayed for user to see.
+User clicks on images of crystals to determine secret randomly assigned values based on its value being added to the running total.
+Running total should equal the displayed number exactly to win.
+If running total is higher than the displayed number, user loses game.

 ### Created Using
 HTML,